microsoft/dstoolkit-web/HowToCreateAcceleratorPage.md

 ![Create Branch](images/howtocreateacceleratorpage/createbranch_cmd.png)

-If you have created the branch on your own machine it should not be checked out.
+If you have created the branch on your own machine it should now be checked out.
+If you are not switch to the branch using the command `git checkout coolest_acc` or `git switch coolest_acc`.

 ![Create Branch](images/howtocreateacceleratorpage/switchtobranch.png)